-To acknowledge a particular alarm, use the \checkmark and \bigtriangledown keys to highlight it in the menu and press the \blacksquare key.
+To acknowledge a particular alarm, use the \triangle and ∇ keys to highlight it in the menu and press the \blacksquare key.

 Note.
 Active unacknowledged alarms in the current process group are identified by a flashing Alarm Event icon to the right of the associated channel reading.
-Active acknowledged alarms are identified by a continuous Alarm Event icon - see item (6) in Fig. 4.3, page 27.
+Active acknowledged alarms are identified by a continuous Alarm Event icon - see item 6 in Fig. 4.3, page 27.

-To acknowledge all active alarms in the current process group simultaneously, select 'All' and press the 📾 key.
+To acknowledge all active alarms in the current process group simultaneously, select 'All' and press the 🖪 kev.